MicrosoftDX/DeviceSilhouette/Documentation/developerguide.md

 ## Providers

 This repository uses the "Providers" concept in order to enable developers to use the Device Silhouette with different existing technologies.
-For example, for messaging broker, there are a few posible technologies like IoTHub, Kafka etc.
+For example, for messaging broker, there are a few possible technologies like IoTHub, Kafka etc.
 Provider is an interface that a developer can implement for his desired technology.

 ### Existing providers and implementations in this repro:

 #### Communication Providers

-The communication providers is a group of interfaces that enable the usage of a specific messaging broker.
+The communication providers are a group of interfaces that enable the usage of a specific messaging broker.
 It includes the following interfaces:

 ```